TrustTheVote-Project/VoteTrackerPlus/README.md

 * [STARVote](https://www.usenix.org/conference/evtwote13/workshop-program/presentation/bell)
 * [VotingWorks](https://www.voting.works/) (and [VotingWorks Suite](https://docs.voting.works/vxsuite/))

+The differences between VoteTracker+ and blockchain and other encrypt-the-data-at-rest solutions such as ElectionGuard are particularly and important to note.

+Regarding blockchain solutions, blockchains have as a fundemental design goal the existance of private keys that conver private ownership.
+This is the opposite of a basic principle of public voting - the absense of ownership of the ballot.
+The ballots of public elections need to remain anonymous.
+In addition that are ownership questions of who actually owns the blockchain and what can happen to the blockchain when there is collusion of a majority of the minors - when a major of the minors do not like the outcome of an election.

-The differences between ElectionGuard and VoteTracker+ and that of blockchain technologies in general is worth a special note.
-ElectionGuard is based on the paper [Simple Verifiable Elections](https://www.usenix.net/legacy/events/evt06/tech/full_papers/benaloh/benaloh.pdf) by Josh Benaloh.
-Such solutions are based on independently encrypting the individual CVR's of the ballot (encrypting the ballot data at rest) and with the necessary inclusion of a [Benaloh Challenge](https://github.com/phayes/benaloh-challenge) implementation to add a layer of trust for the voting machines that perform the encrypting.
+Regarding ElectionGuard, ElectionGuard is based on the paper [Simple Verifiable Elections](https://www.usenix.net/legacy/events/evt06/tech/full_papers/benaloh/benaloh.pdf).
+Such solutions are based on independently encrypting the individual CVR's of the ballot (encrypting the ballot data at rest) and with the necessary inclusion of a [Device Challenge](https://github.com/phayes/benaloh-challenge) implementation to add a layer of trust for the voting machines that perform the encrypting.
 VTP is less complex in that the CVR's are never encrypted and as such no Benaloh Challenge is required.
 Voters get direct access to the real and final per contest CVR digests as the CVRs need not be encrypted since the voter's CVR's are effectively anonymized amongst 99 other sets of contest CVRs.
 No encryption / decryption is required for the VTP data-at-rest portion even while significant encryption occurs in the VTP data-in-movement portion much like today's commercial/military grade encrypted network connections.

-In addition ElectionGuard is not based on a Merkle Tree as each CVR is independent and not connected with the other CVRs.
+In addition ElectionGuard is not based on a Merkle Tree.
 VTP adds a significant layer of security and trustworthiness via a Merkle Tree implementation in that the entire change history is stored in the public Merkle Tree ledger.
 However, unlike cryptocurrencies which are also Merkle Tree based but which are also based on [blockchain](https://en.wikipedia.org/wiki/Blockchain) technology, VTP is not based on blockchain technology and contains no blockchain [implementation/code](https://github.com/dragonchain/dragonchain).
 This again results in VTP being less complex than blockchain solutions while also not subject to the significant issues that blockchains implementations have with voter and ballot anonymity.

-Finally, unlike both Benaloh and blockchain voting implementations, VTP is anonymized in time both in an absolute sense, as the ballot data contains no date and time information, and via the Merkle Tree chain itself as the CVRs are randomized in linkage order.
+Finally, unlike the ElectionGuard and blockchain voting implementations, VTP is anonymized in time both in an absolute sense as the ballot data contains no date-time information and via the Merkle Tree chain itself as the CVRs are randomized in linkage order.

 For more information contact Sandy Currier at: sandy at osetinstitute dot org

 ## 5) Development

-See the [bin/README.md](bin/README.md) for notes regarding running and writing code.
+See the [src/vtp/README.md](src/vtp/README.md) for notes regarding running and writing code.

 ## 6) Status - 2022/07/19

-VoteTracker+ is currently in the early design phase - still working out the basics and seeking credible peer reviews.
+VoteTracker+ is currently in the early design phase with a downloadable CLI demo.
 The current priorities are:
 * Technical peer reviews
-* Recruiting contributing developers and UX designers, specifically a javascript engineer to provide a GUI around the current command line based demo
+* Recruiting contributing developers and UX designers, specifically a javascript engineer to provide a GUI demo support
-* Developing a crowdfunding campaign

-The crowdfunding project is getting closer to launch.
-A preliminary project video is available at [https://www.youtube.com/watch?v=V0EuZHNHZ6A](https://www.youtube.com/watch?v=V0EuZHNHZ6A).
-The launch is contigent on receiving meaningful peer reviews to independently establish the efficacy and viability of the VoteTracker+ solution and on creating an adequate GUI based demo.
+* Funding

+Crowdfunding is also possible - a preliminary project video is available at [https://www.youtube.com/watch?v=V0EuZHNHZ6A](https://www.youtube.com/watch?v=V0EuZHNHZ6A)

 VoteTracker+ is currently using GitHub's beta [project planning for developers](https://github.com/features/issues) for the [VoteTracker+ Project Plan](https://github.com/orgs/TrustTheVote-Project/projects/2/views/1).
-It is currently non-public - get involved or join the team to gain access to it.  :-)
+The project pages are currently private - get involved or join the team to gain access to it.  :-)